 In 2017 – 2018, the ‘Sugar Tax’ has meant that we have an increased funding allocation to further improve the delivery of PE and increase the activity levels of children in the school.
-The 2017 – 2018 documentation is in the process of being created using the new DfE forms and will be available shortly. however, in the meantime, the sorts of things we are doing include:

 - Use the expertise of specialist PE practitioners to work alongside teachers in lessons to increase their subject knowledge and confidence in PE.

 - Provide quality-assured professional training for staff to raise their confidence and competence in teaching PE and sport.

 - Develop the use of the large outdoor area with a comprehensive Forest Schools Programme.